BarchamMal/The-LotR-Mod/README.md

 - Ideas: John Ronald Reuel Tolkien

 ## Explanations/Definitions
- 1. I'm not British, but I spelled it that way before I noticed that it was the wrong spelling, and I didn't want to change everything.
- 2. By "Not Compatible" I mean that it adds copper ingots and gear, iron ingots and gear, adds gear that will be easy to make and much more powerful than even netherite, and doesn't add carcases for most vanilla mobs.
+ 1. By "Not Compatible" I mean that it adds copper ingots and gear, iron ingots and gear, adds gear that will be easy to make and much more powerful than even netherite, and doesn't add carcases for most vanilla mobs.
+ 2. I'm not British, but I spelled it that way before I noticed that it was the wrong spelling, and I didn't want to change everything.
+ 3. Not yet implemented.